-The American Geophysical Union believes that the free, open, and responsible practice of science is fundamental to scientific advancement for both human and environmental well-being.
+The American Geophysical Union (AGU) believes that the free, open, and responsible practice of science is fundamental to scientific advancement for both human and environmental well-being.
 Science requires freedom of movement, collaboration, and communication, as well as equitable access to data and resources.
 It requires scientists to conduct and communicate scientific work for the benefit of society, with excellence, integrity, respect, fairness, trustworthiness, clarity, and transparency.
-AGU rejects discrimination and harassment of any kind, including that based on such factors as ethnic origin, religion, citizenship, language, politics, sex, gender identity, sexual orientation, disability, or age.
+AGU rejects discrimination and harassment of any kind, including that based on such factors as ethnic origin, religion, citizenship, language, politics, sex, gender identity, sexual orientation, disability, or age, among others.
+AGU supports fair, just, and equitable access to scientific endeavors for all peoples and communitiesi.

 Although the culture of science differs internationally, the integrity of the scientific process must always be inviolate.
-Scientists share responsibilities and rights that must be followed individually and defended universally.
+Students, post-docs, and scientists at all career levels share responsibilities and rights that must be followed individually and defended universally.

-1. Responsibilities of All Scientists
+- 1. Responsibilities of All Scientists - a.

-- a.
 Excellence in the Conduct of Research - i.
 Employ high quality research methods to the best of one's understanding and ability, and base conclusions on critical analysis of all of the evidence. - ii.
 Engage honestly and objectively in the publication and peer review process and report results and interpretations fully, accurately, and with honest disclosure of bias. - iii.
-Maintain clear, accurate records of research and data, using standards that allow others to verify and replicate the work.

-b.
-Ethics

-- Communicate facts, conclusions, and uncertainty honestly, clearly, and transparently and disclose all conflicts of interest from any sources that would, or could be perceived to, bias conclusions whether addressing scientists, policy makers, or the general public. - ii.
-Upon publication of results, make available all non-proprietary data, methods, and source code, providing clear paths to their location and accessibility. - iii.
+Maintain clear, accurate records of research and data, using standards that allow others to verify and replicate the work, in line with the AGU Position Statement on Data. - b.
+Ethics - i.
+Communicate findings, conclusions, and uncertainty honestly, clearly, and transparently and disclose all conflicts of interest from any sources that would, or could be perceived to, bias conclusions whether addressing scientists, policy makers, or the general public. - Upon publication of results, make all research data, methods, models and source code as open as possible, as closed as necessary, and ensure the outputs of research are findable, accessible, interoperable and reusable ('FAIR'), to maximize their benefits to science and society. - iii.
 Seek opportunities to contribute knowledge and technical skills in support of the sustainability, resilience, health, and welfare of the environment and society. - iv.
-Protect the health and safety of people, animals, and the environment, following ethical guidelines for their treatment and bearing in mind the broader implications of one's research for the environment and society.
+Protect the health and safety of people, animals, and the environment, following ethical guidelines for their treatment and bearing in mind the broader implications of one's research for the environment and society. - v.
+Respect the knowledge systems and relationships that exist between communities and their ecosystems; and consider the impact research may have on them as part of the scientific obligation to protect the welfare of society. - vi.
+All lands and waters that are engaged with as part of the scientific endeavor should be done so with a respectful and consensual basis.
+In particular scientists should receive informed consent, consistent with UNDRIP, when entering into Indigenous territories.

-- v.
-Oppose any unethical or illegal actions, policies, procedures, or other directives that impact the conduct of science and actively work to correct them. - vi.
-Uphold the standards of the AGU Scientific Code of Conduct and Professional Ethics and report any instances of misconduct.
+- vii.
+Oppose any unethical or illegal actions, policies, procedures, or other directives that impact the conduct of science and actively work to correct them. - viii.
+Uphold the standards of the AGU Scientific Code of Conduct and Professional Ethics and report any instances of misconduct. - c.
+Inclusion - i.
+Cultivate a diverse workforce and equitable and inclusive environment that drives scientific careers to flourish, particularly among underserved communities. - ii.
+Ensure the proper citation and acknowledgement of the work of others, including the intellectual contributions to science from other systems of knowledge.

-c.
-Inclusion

-- i.
-Foster a diverse workforce and inclusive environment that allows science and scientific careers to flourish. - ii.
-Ensure the proper citation and acknowledgement of the work of others. - iii.
-Use professional courtesy and fairness in working with others. - iv.
-Protect the rights of students and colleagues to disagree, pursue their own research, draw their own conclusions, and challenge teachers or mentors without fear of retaliation.

-2. Rights of All Scientists1
+Rights of All Scientistsii